-// use TopParser for the p Parser, etc. Switch(TopParser(), TopPipe(), TopDeparser()) main;
+// use TopParser for the p Parser, etc. VSS(TopParser(), TopPipe(), TopDeparser()) main;

 P4 Language definition

 The P4 language can be viewed as having several distinct components, which we describe separately:

 The core language, comprising of types, variables, scoping, declarations, statements, expressions, etc. We start by describing this part of the language.